alexandrastna/AI-for-ESG/README.md

 Use 'neutral' if it is descriptive without clear judgment or consequence.
 ```

-This prompt is included once per request, and its clarity directly impacts the consistency and accuracy of the model’s response.
+This prompt is included once per request, and its **clarity directly impacts the consistency and accuracy** of the model’s response.
 A vague or overly complex prompt can lead to irrelevant or inconsistent labels.
-That’s why prompt engineering is a critical part of using LLMs for classification.
+That’s why **prompt engineering is a critical part of using LLMs for classification.**

+---

-📁 What is JSONL Format?
+### 📁 What is JSONL Format?

 The `.jsonl` format (JSON Lines) is a plain text file where each line is a valid JSON object.
-For OpenAI’s batch endpoint, each line defines a single request with:
+For OpenAI’s batch endpoint, each line defines a **single request** with:

 - a `custom_id` to track results,
 - the `messages` field with both system and user content,
 - model parameters like `max_tokens`, `temperature`, etc.

-This format is lightweight, line-by-line parseable, and highly efficient for batch processing.
+This format is **lightweight**, line-by-line **parseable**, and highly efficient for batch processing.

 ---

-🧪 Process Summary
+### 🧪 Process Summary

-**Thesis_7_1:**
+### 🧷 Thesis_7_1

 - Load ESG sentences from the DataFrame.
 - Create 4 `.jsonl` batch files using a fixed system prompt.
 - Save files to disk for upload to OpenAI’s Batch API.